WESTLAKE VILLAGE, Calif.--(BUSINESS WIRE)--

 The Company intends to use the net proceeds from the offering for general corporate purposes, including funding its investment activity, which may include investments in credit risk transfer securities, mortgage servicing rights, mortgage-backed securities and new products such as home equity lines of credit or prime, non-qualified mortgage loans, as well as the repayment of indebtedness and working capital.

-Morgan Stanley & Co.
-LLC, Citigroup Global Markets Inc., Credit Suisse Securities (USA) LLC, J.P.
-Morgan Securities LLC and Barclays Capital Inc. are acting as the underwriters for the offering.
+Credit Suisse Securities (USA) LLC, BofA Merrill Lynch, Deutsche Bank Securities Inc., Morgan Stanley & Co.
+LLC and Goldman Sachs & Co.
+LLC are acting as the underwriters for the offering.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy nor shall there be any sale of these securities in any state in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any state.